 Eightmile Lake Dam

-We are providing technical and regulatory support to reduce the risk posed by Eightmile Lake Dam in Chelan County.
+We're providing technical and regulatory support to reduce the risk posed by Eightmile Lake Dam in Chelan County.
 The dam is 90 years old and located in the Alpine Lakes Wilderness.
 After a 2017 wildfire, the area was left vulnerable to erosion, flash flooding, and possible dam failure.
-In spring 2018, the Chelan County Department of Emergency Management declared an emergency and led the response effort to notify local residents.
-Other involved agencies included the U.S. Forest Service and the National Weather Service.
+In spring 2018, the Chelan County Department of Emergency Management and the dam owner, the Icicle-Peshastin Irrigation Districts (IPID), each declared emergencies to notify the public and initiate remedial actions.

-The owner of the dam, the Icicle-Peshastin Irrigation Districts, completed repairs to the dam in summer 2018, including reshaping and armoring the dam crest and replacing part of the low-level outlet pipe.
-There is currently no elevated threat from the dam.
-We also installed monitoring equipment around the dam and conditions are normal.
+The IPID completed temporary repairs to the dam in summer 2018 including reshaping and armoring the dam crest and replacing part of the low-level outlet pipe.
+We installed monitoring equipment around the dam and conditions are normal.

 Dam failures in Washington